Healthy Eating Made Easy

 How to eat healthy

-First of all, it’s important to understand what your body needs to get from the food you eat.
-If you can get the balance right, it’ll be easier to maintain a healthy lifestyle and fuel your training, work, home life and social life.
+It’s important to understand how to use food for fuel — if you can get the balance right, it’ll be easier to maintain a healthy lifestyle and energise your training, work, home life and social life.

 Variety is key